 Hey, we get it.
+Project time tracking is hard.
 You want to focus on producing stellar creative work, not on invoices, revenue streams, and change orders.
 But, learning how to price your projects is critical to the long-term success of your business.
-In fact, if you don’t get pricing right you might not be able to stay in business at all.
+In fact, if you don’t get project pricing right you might not be able to stay in business at all.

 Getting pricing right isn’t just about figuring out how much to charge.
 (Though, that’s pretty important too).
 First, you have to choose the pricing model you’re going to use.
 This will determine how much you get paid and for what exactly.
 Not sure which model is right for you?
 We’ve got you covered!

 We’ll walk you through the different models, tell you a bit about the different scenarios in which they make the most sense, and cover the pros and cons of each option.
 That way, you’ll have all the info you need to pick a model that works both for your business and your clients.
 We’ll also cover how time tracking is essential to knowing your costs and determining your price, regardless of the model you choose.

 Let’s get into it!

 By far the most common form of pricing, the hourly model is used by everyone from individual freelancers to agencies.
 It’s sometimes referred to as the time and materials model.
 Basically, you get paid for the number of hours you work on the project as well as any expenses you incur, such as travel.
 It’s a model law firms and accounting firms use all the time.